MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/reference/Xrm-App/addGlobalNotification.md

 <li>3: Warning</li>
 <li>4: Information</li></ul></li>
 <li><b>message</b>: String.
 The message to display in the notification.</li>
 <li><b>showCloseButton</b>: (Optional) Boolean.
 Indicates whether or not the user can close or dismiss the notification.
-If you don't specify this parameter, users can close or dismiss the notification by default.</li>
+If you don't specify this parameter, users can't close or dismiss the notification by default.</li>
 <li><b>type</b>: Number.
 Defines the type of notification.
 Currently, only a value of 2 is supported, which displays a message bar at the top of the app.</li>
 </ul></td>
 </tr>